Structure formation in large-volume cosmological simulations of fuzzy dark matter: Impact of the non-linear dynamics: Summary and Conclusions

 Unfortunately, the numerical resolution requirements to faithfully follow the \ac{FDM} dynamics are much harder to fulfil than for the familiar $N$-body techniques applicable in the \ac{CDM} case.
 Even large-scale modes require a very fine mesh, otherwise the velocities appearing in the dynamics cannot properly be represented because then the spatial variation of the quantum-mechanical phase factor is not resolved.
 Yet, making the mesh fine enough to resolve the de Broglie wavelength $λ_{\mtext{dB}}$ of the largest velocities drives down the time step, which depends quadratically and not linearly on the spatial resolution.
 In practice, this means that one cannot trivially simulate large cosmological volumes at low resolution in a way similar to the standard practice in \ac{CDM}.
 Rather, one is relegated to very small volumes and to the high-redshift regime, whereas a push to large box sizes and low redshift quickly becomes extremely expensive, as we highlighted in this paper.

-In this work, we could nevertheless compute the largest volume \ac{FDM} simulations thus far by using rather large grid sizes of up to $8640^3$ cells.
-This allowed us to gain new insights into the evolution of the non-linear power spectrum in these cosmologies, and to make the first direct measurements of the \acl{HMF} in such models.
+In this work, we could nevertheless compute the largest-volume simulations with full \ac{FDM} dynamics thus far by using rather large grid sizes of up to $8640^3$ cells.
+This allowed us to gain new insights into the evolution of the non-linear power spectrum in these cosmologies, and to make the first direct measurements of the \acl{HMF} in such models, especially with respect to how the \ac{FDM} dynamics affect these observables without starting from an already-suppressed power spectrum in the \acp{IC}.
 Our main findings can be summarized as follows:

 \begin{itemize} \item Once sufficient resolution is available, the \ac{FDM} power spectrum in our spectral simulations follows the \ac{CDM} evolution very closely on large scales, even once highly non-linear evolution has set in on smaller scales.